HackerEarth/news.hackerearth.com/_posts/2015-10-18-improved-candidates-tests-invitations.md

 <img src="/images/multiple-user-emails.png" />

 Say, a recruiter invites me on raviojha2105@gmail.com, an invite will be sent to me.
-Now again, if recruiter invites me my secondary emailraviojha2105+he@gmail.com, we display a message showing that raviojha2105+he@gmail.com has already been invited.
+Now again, if recruiter invites me my secondary email raviojha2105+he@gmail.com, we display a message showing that raviojha2105+he@gmail.com has already been invited.

 <img src="/images/new-invites-page.png" />